JSON Viewer

 Drop any JSON endpoint in and the response lands in the tree like a local file.
 Save auth headers for the APIs you keep hitting.

-04 / LIVE
+04 / LOCAL-FIRST

 05 / EXPORT